Tulsa County assistant prosecutor censured after interns found practicing law; judges place blame with DA, first assistant

 The OBA recommended a public censure against Jack, which the Oklahoma Supreme Court imposed, along with ordering Jack to pay $4,801.58 in costs.

-The decision indicates Grayless contacted the OBA in November 2018 after an internal investigation and voluntarily disclosed that unlicensed employees represented the state in court.
+The decision indicates that Grayless contacted the OBA in November 2018 after an internal investigation and voluntarily disclosed that unlicensed employees had represented the state in court.

 "From this record, Mr. Grayless should bear blame as well," the concurring opinion states.
 "Ultimately, the buck must stop with the District Attorney himself, Steve Kunzweiler; none of the leadership of the Tulsa County District Attorney's Office should be allowed to escape blame."

-Jack apologized during her tribunal proceeding last spring for failing to properly supervise Christopher “Max” Deane, Johnnie James, Michael Shouse, Sweeney and Randall Young while they were part of the misdemeanor and traffic prosecution team.
+Jack apologized during her tribunal proceeding last spring for failing to properly supervise Sweeney and fellow interns Christopher “Max” Deane, Johnnie James, Michael Shouse and Randall Young while they were part of the misdemeanor and traffic prosecution team.
 All five are now licensed attorneys in Oklahoma.

-Jack's attorney, Allen Smallwood, sought during the hearing to draw attention to Grayless's actions as Jack's supervisor, including what he believed was an "overly broad" and confusing use of the term "intern" in the office.
+Jack's attorney, Allen Smallwood, sought during the hearing to draw attention to Grayless' actions as Jack's supervisor, including what he said was an "overly broad" and confusing use of the term "intern" in the office.

-Grayless testified about changes to the office badge system that help clearly identify which employees are authorized to practice law and said the interns' handbook received updates that better explain what unlicensed interns can do.
+Grayless testified about subsequent changes to the office badge system that help clearly identify which employees are authorized to practice law and said the interns' handbook was updated to better explain what unlicensed interns can do.

 Kunzweiler has previously said Grayless cooperated with the OBA during its work on Jack's case.
 In a statement to the Tulsa World about the decision, Kunzweiler said that "ultimately the responsibility lies with me regarding the circumstances which took place on my watch."

-However, he maintained his office took "immediate corrective action" upon learning of the situation.
+However, he maintained that his office took "immediate corrective action" upon learning of the situation.

-"Ms. Jack relied on Grayless and the 'interns' to know what they could or could not do," the Supreme Court's concurring opinion states.
+The Supreme Court's concurring opinion states that "Ms. Jack relied on Grayless and the 'interns' to know what they could or could not do."

 "She did not receive any paperwork confirming the employees licensing status but only relied upon her First Assistant Grayless and the Human Resources director."

-An OBA investigation revealed the employees appeared on record in misdemeanor cases more than 150 times, with Sweeney alone appearing on more than 70 such proceedings.
+An OBA investigation revealed that the interns appeared on record in misdemeanor cases more than 150 times, with Sweeney alone appearing on more than 70 such proceedings.

-James and Young were on record in at least 21 cases, while Deane and Shouse appeared in court minutes for at least 17 and 27 misdemeanor proceedings, respectively.
+James and Young were on record in at least 21 cases each, while Deane and Shouse appeared in court minutes for at least 17 and 27 misdemeanor proceedings, respectively.

-All but Shouse and Sweeney have since left the District Attorney's office, while Jack was later assigned to the agency's gang prosecution team.
+All but Shouse, Sweeney and Jack have since left the District Attorney's Office, with Jack later being assigned to the agency's gang prosecution team.

 Jack testified last year that she was handling two felony dockets when the five employees joined the office, which put a strain on her personally and professionally.

-But the court determined, even though she apologized, that she admitted she "knowingly and willfully" assisted the employees in the unauthorized practice of law when assigning them casework while being aware they were not properly licensed.
+But the court determined, even though she apologized, that she admitted that she "knowingly and willfully" assisted the employees in the unauthorized practice of law when assigning them casework while being aware that they weren't licensed.

 Kunzweiler, though, commended Jack and the others named in the Supreme Court's decision for their work toward protecting the public.